-The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews for a special issue of the journal RIDE, dedicated to Digital Text Collections in the Humanities.
+The Institute for Documentology and Scholarly Editing (IDE) is calling for reviews for a second issue of the journal RIDE, dedicated to Digital Text Collections (DTCs) in the Humanities.
 For the first issue see here.

 For this RIDE issue, we are inviting reviews of digital text collections from all humanities disciplines: literature, linguistics, philosophy, religious studies, historical sciences and others.
 The term “text collection” is used in a broad sense here and includes all kinds of text sets, including for instance linguistic corpora and digital archives.

-To guide reviewers through the review process and to create a framework for the evaluation of digital text collections, we provide Criteria for Reviewing Digital Text Collections that are supposed to be applicable to various types of humanities text collections.
+To guide reviewers through the review process and to create a framework for the evaluation of DTCs, we provide Criteria for Reviewing Digital Text Collections that are supposed to be applicable to various types of humanities text collections.
 The guidelines (Version 1.0) can be found here: http://www.i-d-e.de/criteria-text-collections-version-1-0

-For this special issue, reviews will be accepted until April 10th, 2017.
+For the second issue on DTCs, reviews will be accepted until November 1st, 2017.
 We kindly ask you to email us beforehand at ride-tc (at) i-d-e.de with a suggestion which resource you would like to review and with a short explanation of your affiliation and area of expertise.
 For more submission details see below..